mozilla/BrowserQuest/README.md

 * Node.js ← **versions 0.6.x-0.10.x work**.
 * gcc-c++ ← optional.
 Not needed on windows.
 * GNU make ← optional.
 Not needed on windows.
+* Memcached ← optional.
+This is needed to enable metrics.
 * zlib-devel ← this is the Fedora/RHEL package name, others may be sightly different.
 Not needed on windows.
 * Redis server ← this is needed for the game to connect to the backend database.